rubyatscale/code_teams/README.md

 - Identifying which teams own which feature flags
 - Mapping teams to specific portions of the code through `code_ownership`
 - Allowing teams to protect certain files and require approval on modification of certain files
-- Specifying owned dependencies (ruby gems, javascript packages, and more)
+- Specifying owned dependencies (Ruby gems, JavaScript packages, and more)
-- Specifying how to get in touch with the team via slack (their channel and handle)
+- Specifying how to get in touch with the team via Slack (their channel and handle)

 ## Configuration
 You'll want to ensure that all teams are valid in your CI environment.
 We recommend running code like this in CI: